SURGroup/UQpy/docs/source/dimension_reduction/dmaps.rst

 Diffusion Maps
 --------------------------------

 Diffusion Maps (:cite:t:`COIFMAN20065`) is a nonlinear dimension reduction technique used to learn (i.e., parametrize) a manifold from some data.
-Diffusion maps are based on the assumption that the data is represented in a high-dimensional space, while the points lie close to a low-dimensional manifold.
-The algorithm constructs a Markov Chain based on the available data.
-The probabilities of this Markov Chain define how probable a transition between two  points is in one time step of the diffusion process.
-Then, the eigenfunctions of the Markov matrix are used to obtain a coordinate system that reveals the embedded geometry of the data.
+Diffusion maps are based on the assumption that the data is represented in a high-dimensional space, while the points lie on or close to a low-dimensional manifold.
+The algorithm operates by defining a graph over the data.
+On this graph a random walk is defined with a Markov transition probability determined by a distance between data points.
+An eigendecomposition of the Markov transition probability matrix is used to obtain lower-dimensional coordinates that reveal the instrinsic structure of the data.

+DiffusionMaps Class
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`.DiffusionMaps` class is imported using the following command:

 >>> from UQpy.dimension_reduction.diffusion_maps.DiffusionMaps import DiffusionMaps

-One can use the following method to instantiate the class :class:`.DiffusionMaps`
+One can use the following method to instantiate the :class:`.DiffusionMaps` class.

-DiffusionMaps Class
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Methods
 ~~~~~~~~~~~